euwbah/musescore-microtonal-edo-plugin/README.md

 ## Known issues:

-- cross staff notation doesn't work properly, the accidentals in the staff that the notes are transferred to do not affect the notes that originally belonged in that staff
+- Cross staff notation doesn't work properly, the accidentals in the staff that the notes are transferred to do not affect the notes that originally belonged in that staff

-- accidentals of grace notes that comes after rather than before are handled as if they were before, and also not in the right order.
+- Accidentals of grace notes that comes after rather than before are handled as if they were before, and also not in the right order.

+- The plugin tries its best to handle chords with pairs of mirrored notes that share the same line (e.g. an F and F# on the same staff line) but due to plugin API limitations, its behavior is somewhat janky.
+  When dealing with them, ALWAYS use explicit accidentals on the mirrored notes to ensure the Accidentals are all registered correctly.
+This way it is clear to read and also for the plugin to read and understand which accidentals belong to which notes.
+  - The mirrored notes will get scanned first, the accidental of the non-mirrored note shall not affect the played back accidental of the mirrored note, but the accidental of the mirrored note may affect that of the non-mirrored note.

 ### Note to self / developers: